g3w-suite/g3w-admin/docs/g3wsuite_editing.md

  * ![](images/manual/icon_join_erase.png) **Unlink relation:** to dissociate the record from the edited feature, the record will not be deleted but will become an orphan
  * ![](images/manual/icon_record_erase.png) **Delete feature:** permanently delete the record
  * ![](images/manual/icon_record_attribute.png) **Update feature:** modify the values associated with the attributes of this record; the change must be validated by clicking on the Save button at the bottom of the form.
- * the attribute form relating to the child layer in question (possibly structured as per QGIS project), you can fill in the individual attributes and save the new record.

 #### Saving changes
 Saving changes made at the level of related tables is managed by saving made at the level of the parent layer: